BryceRussell/astro-minecraft-theme/docs/src/content/pages/how-it-all-works.md

 #### Icons

 Icon textures are stored in the `./public/imgs/icons` folder.
-All textures from this folder are parsed into classes like `bg-icon-{filename}`, this makes adding icons to the theme as easy as adding a texture to the icons folder
+All textures from this folder are parsed into classes like `bg-mc-icon-{filename}`, this makes adding icons to the theme as easy as adding a texture to the icons folder

 ### Fonts